spijs/MachineLearning/src/readMe.txt

 -h --help                   Prints this message.
 -test                       Path to the folder containing the test csv-files.
 -train                      Path to the folder containing the test csv-files.
--lo --list options          Lists the available options given the classifier.
+-lo --listoptions           Lists the available options given the classifier.
--d -- details               Prints the details of the classification.
+-d --details                Prints the details of the classification.
--cm -- confusion            Prints the confusion matrix of the training set.
+-cm --confusion             Prints the confusion matrix of the training set.
--v -- version               Prints the version of this build.
+-v --version                Prints the version of this build.

 Classifier:
 -c --classifier             The classifier to be used for the classification.